tommyturndown/Heavy-Weather-Band/README.md

 The footer element contains a row of social links, linking the user to the band's social media pages including Facebook,Instagram,Twitter,Pinterest and YouTube.
 On larger screens, there is also The Wedding band association logo and a link to the band's IMRO licence, which are not as commercially sensitive.
+There were no wireframes or mockups used in this project, although I drew my inspiration from "The Great Escape Wedding Band" and their website.

 Pages.